jcarver989/suave-charts/README.md

 Then when your viewport changes Suave Charts will automatically resize your charts using the aspectRatio specified.
 If you want to fix a chart's size you can easily do so via CSS rules on the chart container.

+## Getting Started

+1. Clone this repo
+2. Open some examples from the examples/ directory in your browser.
+They include both a working visual example + the code to create it.

 ## Roadmap, What's Coming?

 1. Support for logarithmic scales in line/bar charts.